JL-40/Game_Engine_Assignment_1/README.md

 #### Explanation
 Since all chess pieces can move, the ```BaseChessPiece``` class has a variable that hold the ```PieceMovement``` class that will run the movement logic for all chess pieces.
 When the player stops dragging the pieces, the chess piece (in the diagram, it's the Pawn) will call the ```Invoker``` class's ```ExecuteCommand(Command command)``` method and pass the ```PieceMovement``` class as the command.
 The ```Invoker``` will call the ```PieceMovement```'s ```Execute``` method to move the pieces.

+This implementation helps communicate between the base class and subclasses which wouldn't be possible before.
+The diagram didn't show this, however, the BaseChessPiece only has general logic for movement, but the subclasses have the logic for valid moves that the ```BaseChessPiece``` needs to ensure the pieces are moving correctly.

 ### Factory Pattern